infinum/rails-handbook/Design Patterns/Form Objects.md

 end
 ```

 If the form is valid we create both models and redirect to success path.
-On the other hand if there are any validation errors, we rerender the `:new` partial with errors.
+On the other hand if there are any validation errors, we render the `:new` partial with errors.
 Everything here behaves like we are using an ActiveRecord model.

 ## Questions

 **Can I use I18n with Form Objects?**

 Sure, the same way you use I18n with ActiveRecord objects.
-Just use `activemodel` insted of `activerecord` key in your locale files:
+Just use `activemodel` instead of `activerecord` key in your locale files:

 ```yml
 en: